This professor is accepting doctoral students

 His work has won national awards and regularly appears in major media.
 He frequently presents work to policymakers, including the U.S. Senate, the White House, the Vatican, and the United Nations.
-His research has been published by Science, Princeton University Press, PNAS, the American Sociological Review, Nature Climate Change, among others, and funded by the Environmental Protection Agency and the National Science Foundation.
+His research has been published by Science, Princeton University Press, the Proceedings of the National Academy of Sciences, the American Sociological Review, Nature Climate Change, among others, and funded by the Environmental Protection Agency and the National Science Foundation.

 Justin is a first-generation college graduate and Wyoming native.
-He received his Ph.D. from the University of Notre Dame.
-He splits research and fieldwork time between rural Wyoming, Denver, and New Haven.
+With a Ph.D. from the University of Notre Dame, he divides his time between Yale and the Mountain West, where he is Director of a research program on communities and landscapes.

 For PDF downloads of research publications see JustinFarrell.org (more →)